 All summer, I've been looking forward to my favorite season – “Pumpkin Spice Everything” season!
 Now that summer is officially over and my nephews are back in school, it's time to enjoy my favorite food season & what better way to kick it off than with these homemade Maple Pumpkin Scones!
 This is a delicious way to enjoy breakfast (along with a pumpkin spiced latte) or a sweet treat in the evening.

 These scones are loaded with your favorite pumpkin spice flavor, but deliciously buttery and light at the same time.
 Not the most healthy treats in the world, but I so deserve it after homeschooling 7 boys this summer!
 Being down to just my 4 feels like a vacation & deserves something special!

 Pumpkin scones are one of our favorite treats during the Fall season.
-I use my own homemade pumpkin spice blend, and if possible I will cook down a pumpkin and use for this recipe as well.
-If not, I always grab the pure pumpkin puree when on sale and stock up since I know we love these pumpkin scones year round.
+I use my own homemade pumpkin spice blend, and if possible I will cook down a pumpkin and use it for this recipe as well.
+If not, I always grab the pure pumpkin puree when on sale and stock up since I know we love these pumpkin scones year-round.

 Maple Pumpkin Scones